Vualto/vudrm-public-docs/docs/source/integrations/mobile/ios-fairplay-sdk.md

 VUDRMFairPlay SDK enables Apple’s AVPlayer from AVFoundation to securely request licenses from Vualto’s VUDRM cloud based DRM platform using an extended instance of AssetResourceLoaderDelegate.

-There are three deployment scenarios:

-1. Online Playback / Download and Offline Playback using a persisted token and license and legacy methods.
+Three deployment scenarios exist, being Online Playback / Download and Offline Playback using an associated rental or persist token and two legacy methods which are restricted to Online Playback and use an associated rental token.

-2. Make use of Apple’s AVPlayer and AVPlayerViewController to present users with the platform default skins, with DRM content.
-3. Create your own video player based on AVPlayer.
+Make use of Apple’s AVPlayer and AVPlayerViewController to present users with the platform default skins, with DRM content.
+Or create your own video player based on AVPlayer.

 As an evolution of the the hugely successful VUPLAY SDK, this SDK has a number of key benefits:

  - Complete control over the entire AVPlayer lifecycle
  - Numerous optimisations to enable faster playback
  - Bitcode support
  - Support for building/linking against the simulators

 The SDK is fully supported in both Objective-C and Swift applications.